 Sustrans has created a new walking and cycling route which extends the existing path from Roslin to Lasswade onto Shawfair.
 The 3km traffic-free route runs along a disused railway path which links communities living in Lasswade, Danderhall and Shawfair.
 Sustrans has also submitted a planning application to construct an additional cycle link that will connect the Kaimes Road area of Danderhall with the existing Roslin to Shawfair cycle path.

-An existing walkway between Millerhill and Shawfair railway station will be improved as part of a future housing development, which is scheduled to begin the pre-application process with Midlothian Council in Spring 2021.
+An existing walkway between Millerhill and Shawfair railway station will be improved as part of a future housing development, which is scheduled to begin the pre-application process with Midlothian Council.

-Roads: A new town centre ‘loop’ road is already 75% constructed.
-The final - eastern - section, will provide a direct connection with Shawfair town centre from the south.
-Construction is due to begin in summer 2021 and should be completed before the end of the year, subject to conclusion of third-party land matters.
+Roads: A new town centre ‘loop’ road is constructed.
 The Edinburgh City Bypass and A1 dual carriageway are close by for vehicle journeys further afield.